Science for Public Good Fund: Grant Recipients

 For 30 years, the Leopold Center for Sustainable Agriculture was an Iowan institution that brought together farmers, agricultural science students, researchers, policymakers, and community leaders to collaborate on ideas and initiatives for sustainable, science-based land and water management.
 In 2017, the center—the only one of its kind in the Midwest Corn Belt—was defunded by the state legislature and governor.
 Working with a broad grassroots coalition of invested and engaged Iowans, Angie Carter, Ahna Kruzic, and Carrie Chennault will create a series of videos that communicate a bold new vision for revitalizing, refunding, and reopening the Leopold Center, funded by a UCS grant.
 These videos will be the centerpiece of a campaign to emphasize the importance of the center: to garner public support, and to press local universities and state lawmakers to re-invest.

-Arming the Residents of Polluted City with Facts, Resources to Fight New Sources of Pollution
+Arming the Residents of Vallejo, CA, with Facts, Resources to Fight New Sources of Pollution

 Vallejo is a city in California’s Bay Area whose more than 100,000 residents are exposed to air pollution from neighboring oil refineries and other industries.
 A planned cement factory and deep-water port would create more pollution for residents, including schoolchildren, with an elementary school 1400 feet away from a planned site.
 Nancy Piotrowski has received a UCS grant to hold a one-day training for 40 Vallejo community members.
 Residents will learn about the health effects of the pollutants in the air, and how to monitor risks to their health.
 Piotrowski will also lead a workshop in effectively communicating the science behind these threats to human health, culminating with participants writing letters to their county supervisors, the school board, and the Vallejo city council.